Advantages and Disadvantages Of A Flat Roof

 Maximum Use of Space

-Installing a flat roof means you'll gain additional outdoor space that's usable.
-If your home lacks a good-size yard, why not create a roof-top garden, barbeque area, or just somewhere to relax on your flat roof?
-There are endless possibilities of how you can use the space on a flat roof, and this is by far the best advantage of having one.
+Installing a flat roof means you'll gain additional usable outdoor space.
+If your home lacks a good-sized yard, why not create a roof-top garden, barbeque area, or just somewhere to relax on your flat roof?
+There are endless possibilities for how you can use the space on a flat roof, and this is by far the best advantage of having one.

 What are the Disadvantages of a Flat Roof?